MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

-# Automated Minecraft Server Deployment in Linux
+# Automated Minecraft Server Deployment in Ubuntu/Debian
 ## Introduction

 Nothing is sweeter than setting up you're very own Minecraft Server for you and your family and friends to play on.
 But there can be a lot of hassle getting it all setup.
 Especially in automating the process.
 In this I will demonstrate all the steps of what to do to set it up.
 Eventually I will have a script that will do all the install for you, but that is still in the works.